Our Church's Mission

 The UU Belfast Men’s Circle welcomes all UU Belfast people who identify as men to join them.

-The Fellowship exists to connect and support its members in the spirit of UU values through the sharing of thoughts, feelings,
+The Fellowship exists to connect and support its members in the spirit of UU values through the sharing o ... (continued)

 More Adult Programs